Regularized Loss Minimizers with Local Data Perturbation: Consistency and Data Irrecoverability: Detailed Proofs

 Let $\delta = n\frac{\sigma^2}{(n\varepsilon)^2}$, then we have $\varepsilon_{n,\delta} = \frac{\sigma}{\sqrt{n\sigma}}$

-\subsection{Proof of Theorem \ref{thm:PCA_pri}}
+\subsection{Proof of Theorem~\ref{thm:PCA_pri}}

 \begin{proof} Using Fano's inequality, we show that it will be impossible to recover the original data $\X$ with probability greater than $1/2$.
-We can describe the data process with the Markov chain $\X \rightarrow \X_\eta \rightarrow \Xh$, where $\Xh$ is the output of $\mathcal{A}$.
-The mutual information of $\X, \X_{\eta}$ can be bounded by using the pairwise KL divergence bound \citep{yu1997assouad}.
+We can describe the data process with the Markov chain $\X \rightarrow \X_\eta \rightarrow \Xh$, where $\Xh = \A(\X_\eta)$.
+The mutual information of $\X, \X_\eta$ can be bounded by using the pairwise KL divergence bound \cite{yu1997assouad}.